Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Analysis of equilibrium states and their stability

-Case2: For $f=0.1$ and $k=3.5$, which was a steady state for $\tau_{2} = 0$, the plots of the unit circle and ratio curve intersect each other as shown in Figure (~\ref{fig:fig6}a).
-Thus, the equilibrium point changes its stability for the values of $\tau_{2}$ given by equation (~\ref{eq:tauvalues}).
-Numerically this value turns out to be 8.56 days.
-The time series for the virus particles before and after this $\tau_{2}$ value is shown in Figure (~\ref{fig:fig6}b).
-We see that the solution is stable for $\tau_{2} < $ 8.56 and becomes oscillatory for $\tau_{2} >$ 8.56 days. \\ The analysis mentioned so far is applicable to the steady states only and does not therefore include the unstable regions shown in Figure(~\ref{fig:fig2}).
-Hence for understanding the nature of the dynamics in this region, we numerically analyse the system in equation(~\ref{eq:primarymodel}) using 4th order Runge Kutta algorithm and find that the dynamic state corresponding to that region is oscillatory.
-Thus the oscillatory nature of the state which was observed for $ \tau_{2} = 0$ persists for $\tau_{2} \neq 0$.
-As a particular case we show the time series for virus count with $ \tau_{2} \neq 0$ for $f = 0.1 $ and $k = 5$ in Figure (~\ref{fig:fig7}).
-The corresponding time series for $ \tau_{2} = 0$ is shown in Figure (~\ref{fig:fig3}).
+The analysis mentioned so far is applicable to the steady states only and does not therefore include the unstable regions shown in Fig.\ref{fig:figa2} and Fig.\ref{fig:fig2b}.
+Hence for understanding the nature of the dynamics in this region, we numerically analyse the system in equation (\ref{eq:primarymodel}) and find that the dynamic state corresponding to that region is oscillatory.
+Thus the oscillatory nature of the state which was observed for $ \tau_{2} = 0$ for $f = 0.1 $ and $k = 5$ persists for $\tau_{2} \neq 0$.
+We also study the change in the dynamics with increase in $\tau_{2}$ as shown in Fig.\ref{fig:fig7}.
 It is clear that as delay increases, the amplitude of the oscillations increases.
+This would mean that, large delay in production of antibodies could lead to conditions where the infection recurs periodically as spaced out spikes.